 Even though the mills of the European Union grind slowly, there is a lot going on.
 Some countries have already rolled up their sleeves and are getting down to the business of implementation.
 Here is a brief overview of current developments within the EU:

 In the Netherlands, the Ministry of Infrastructure and Water Management has introduced extended producer responsibility (EPR) for textiles.
-As of July 1, 2023, manufacturers are responsible for recycling and reusing textiles.
-This means that producers are responsible for an adequate collection system, recycling and reuse of clothing and household textiles, and financing of the whole system.
+As of July 1, 2023, producers are responsible for recycling and reusing textiles.
+This means that producers pay fees that finance, among other things, collection systems and the recycling of clothing and home textiles.

 EPR Italy: Textiles

-In Italy, the Ministry of Environment and Energy Safety (MASE), in collaboration with the Ministry of Enterprise and “Made in Italy” (MIMIT), presented a draft decree on February 2, 2023, setting out the new obligations for manufacturers in the textile sector regarding the design, production, disposal and recycling of textiles.
-A consultation period has now been launched with key stakeholders in the sector, who could submit their comments until March 3, 2023.
+In Italy, the Ministry of Environment and Energy Safety (MASE), in collaboration with the Ministry of Enterprise and “Made in Italy” (MIMIT), presented a draft decree, setting out the new obligations for producers in the textile sector regarding the design, production, disposal and recycling of textiles.
+A consultation phase was held with key stakeholders in the industry, who were able to submit their comments.

 Among the most important changes announced by MASE for textile producers is that producers must take responsibility for financing and organizing the collection, preparation for reuse, recycling and recovery of textile waste.
 This can be done through collective or individual management systems.
-Appropriate financial and organizational resources must also be provided to establish a nationwide textile waste collection network and “selective collection systems to increase the quality of textile fractions.”
+Appropriate financial and organizational resources should be provided to establish a nationwide textile waste collection network.
+Micro-enterprises will have 12 months extra time after the rules come into force before they apply to them.

-For the design phase of textile products, manufacturers must ensure that they develop, produce, and market products that are “suitable for reuse and repair, contain recycled materials, are technically durable, and are easily repairable.”
+Producers should ensure that they develop, produce, and market products that are “suitable for reuse and repair, contain recycled materials, are technically durable, and are easy to repair.”
 It remains to be seen how these developments will affect the textile industry in Italy.

 EPR Sweden: Intensive efforts to recycle textiles

 Several efforts to recycle textiles are already underway in Sweden.
 Companies such as H&M offer a clothing recycling service, and construction of a unique textile recycling plant in Sundsvall has been confirmed to produce a material that can be used to make viscose and other new garments.
 According to the draft EPR legislation for textiles, producers in Sweden should register with a producer responsibility organization (PRO) to report their waste textiles.
-The report has staggered phase-in dates, meaning PROs are not required to take action until Jan.
-1, 2024.
+It is still unclear when the textiles EPR system in Sweden will be launched.

 There are national targets to reduce the amount of discarded textiles in Sweden, with the first target being a 70% reduction in weight by 2028 compared to the 2022 baseline.
 Remote sellers in (producers selling textiles into Sweden) would also be required under the new rules – to help with reporting, they are allowed to appoint a proxy within the country.
 Any producer who already makes 80% or more of their textile product from textile waste would not be counted and accordingly would not have to report.